-We all need to continue to work together to reduce transmission of coronavirus (COVID-19).
-Talking to your workers can help you to do this.
+We all need to work together to reduce transmission of coronavirus (COVID-19).
+Talking to your workers can help you do this.

-Although this guidance is aimed at employers, it may also be useful to employees and some self-employed people.
+This guidance is primarily for employers.
+It may also be useful to employees and some self-employed people.

-It explains how you can talk to workers about concerns they might have and provides questions you can ask to help keep your employees working safely.
+It explains how you can talk to your workers about any concerns they might have – including worries about returning to the workplace.

 Consulting with your workers

 Talking to your workers means you can:

 - explain changes you’ve made to keep working safely

 - continue to run your business safely